 Tadeevo Winter Boots | $142 (after code ANYASREVIEWS) | Fleece Lined | Sizes EU 36-47

 Tadeevo makes a vegan winter boot that is lined with warm fleece and has a dressy look to them.
 I have tried the leather version of this shoe, and they are very light, flexible, and spacious.
-In general Tadeevo shoes are great for extra wide, high volume, and Roman/Square shaped feet (in particular those of you with high volume toes).
+In general Tadeevo shoes are great for extra wide, high volume, and Plateau/Square shaped feet (in particular those of you with high volume toes).
 I think the biggest bonus to these is that they can pass as a work shoe!
 Use code ANYASREVIEWS for 5% off.

 Tadeevo is a Polish company, they ship quickly internationally and accept returns.
 I’ve ordered from them twice and returned once and have not had issues.